RenatoBrittoAraujo/RenatoBrittoAraujo/README.md

 ### Achievements

 - Campina Grande, Paraíba, Brazil - 2019 - Assembled a team and competed in the 2019 ICPC Brazilian Finals representing my university in the competitive programming national contest.
+- Gramado, RS, Brazil - 2022 - Competed in the 2022 ICPC Brazilian Finals representing my university in the competitive programming national contest.

 <br/>
 <div align="center" style="margin-top:20px">